No booking fees on the app

 Dundee to Edinburgh (Waverley) train travel guide

-Travelling by train from Dundee to Edinburgh (Waverley) is efficient and offers a scenic and comfortable experience.
-With frequent departures from Dundee, you can reach Edinburgh (Waverley) in just 1 hour 7 minutes, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Dundee to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Dundee, you can arrive at Edinburgh (Waverley) in just 1h 7m, making it a quick and convenient option for travelling between these two places.

 Planning and booking